Shwetha9/family-tree-app/README.md

 ## Structure

-Atomic design principle is used to set up the application
+Atomic design principle is used to set up the application folder stucture

+## Testing

+Some basic testing added to one of the helper functions

 ## Available Scripts